SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 immumity for a couple years to everything _except_ the measles you just had.
 <sup id="fn1a">[[1]](#fn1)</sup> That, combined with the miserably high infectivity of measles
 ($R_0 \sim 12 - 18$) <sup id="fn2a">[[2]](#fn2)</sup>, emphasizes
-_how important it is to get MMR vaccinations for your kids._  Or yourself, for that matter.
+_how important it is to get MMR vaccinations for your kids._  And yourselves, for that matter.